andr3colonel/andr3colonel.github.io/_posts/2019-03-17-ghidra-wasm-loader-part2.markdown

 </ul>

 Now, let’s see how is wasm format works and what information I can get from there to achieve the goal.
 Unfortunately I’m not have too much time to implement everything, so I will focus on structures, helping to solve the challenge.
-But uou can read the comprehensive description of the wasm format at this outstanding repository of Dan Gohman.
+But uou can read the comprehensive description of the wasm format at this outstanding [repository](https://github.com/sunfishcode/wasm-reference-manual/blob/master/WebAssembly.md) by Dan Gohman.

 In high-level terms, structure of the wasm file can be represented by the following table: